Ivan M. Niven: Research

+Niven gave an elementary proof that $\pi$ (pi) is irrational in 1947.

 Niven numbers, Niven's constant, and Niven's theorem are named for Niven.

-He has an Erdős number of 1 because he coauthored a paper with Paul Erdős.
+He has an Erdős number of 1 because he coauthored a paper with Paul Erdős, on partial sums of the harmonic series.

 Recognition

 Niven received the University of Oregon's Charles E. Johnson Award in 1981.
 He received the MAA Distinguished Service Award in 1989.

 He won a Lester R. Ford Award in 1970.
 In 2000, the asteroid 12513 Niven, discovered in 1998, was named after him.